bodziosamolot/sourceGenerators/article.md

 ### Syntax Trees and Syntax Analysis

 At the most basic level we work with our code as static text.
-This text is processed by the a parser which produces Syntax Trees.
-Plural because each source file corresponds to a separate Syntax Tree.
+This text is processed by the a parser which produces syntax trees.
+Plural because each source file corresponds to a separate syntax tree.
 Referring to the Compiler Pipeline illustration it corresponds to the "Parser" box.
-A Syntax Tree is a hierarchical representation of text consisting of Syntax Nodes.
+A syntax tree is a hierarchical representation of text consisting of Syntax Nodes.
 It is best pictured with the following tools:

 - [Syntax Tree Viewer in Rider](https://plugins.jetbrains.com/plugin/16356-syntax-visualizer-for-rider)